jonahvsweb/react-rockpaperscissors/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 Created and updated to latest version of React following along an old Sitepoint mini-eBook from 2021 about making a Rock, Paper, Scissors game from scratch with React.
+[Try demo here.](https://react-rockpaperscissors-wine.vercel.app/)

 ### Feature roadmap